How to analyze landing pages: the four signals beyond bounce rate

 What about GA4's landing page report?

 GA4 already walked away from bounce rate as the headline metric.
 The default landing-page report shows engagement rate instead, which is just the inverse of bounce rate.
 Engagement rate is the share of sessions that were "engaged", and GA4 calls a session engaged if it lasted at least 10 seconds, OR fired at least one conversion event, OR included at least two pageviews.
+In plain English: do anything at all and you count as engaged.

 The four-signal framework still works in GA4.
 You just have to build it by hand:

-• Source × landing page: add "Session source / medium" as a secondary dimension on the Landing page report.
+• Source × landing page: you add "Session source / medium" as a secondary dimension on the Landing page report.
 The report splits into one row per source per page.

 So GA4 has all four signals.
 You just have to go find them and bolt them together yourself.